pratimugale/PRUSS-Bindings/README.md

 ![Workflow](./Documentation/workflow.jpg?raw=true)

 ## Contents
+* `cpp-bindings/` : <br>
+  The API which contains the C++ bindings to control the PRUs using prussd.py
 * `prussd/` : <br>
   The Directory which contains the files related to the daemon which will run as a system service and serve PRU requests.
-* `cpp-bindings/` : <br>
-  The Directory which contains the C++ bindings using the prussd daemon service (therefore using the PRUs without root access)
-* `c-bindings/` : <br>
-  The Directory which contains the C bindings using the prussd daemon service.
+  This code does the actual work of controlling the PRUs.
 * `examples/` : <br>
   The Directory which contains the example codes using the bindings.
 Contains firmware examples as well.
     * `example1/`: A simple LED Blinky example.